alcidesrh/laravel-generic-resource/readme.md

     // this won't
     new GenericResource( DB::table('users')->where('id', 1)->first(), [
         'id',
         'name',
+        'parent' => ['id', 'name']
-        // it can not be access the this property
-        // cause the the object recovered an stdClass 'parent' => ['id', 'name']
+        // it can not be access the parent property since the object retrieved is an stdClass ] );
-    ] );
   ```